Sources of capital growth: Introduction and overview

 \section{Introduction and overview}

 }

-Many economists over the centuries have reasoned that net saving, or equivalently net investment\footnote{As reported in national accounts; they differ only by statistical discrepancy.
-Also see Appendix \hyperref[appendix-a]{A}.}, should tend to give equal capital growth.
+Many economists over the centuries have reasoned that net saving\footnote{As reported in national accounts; saving and investment differ only by statistical discrepancy.
+We view them as different, for reasons shown in Appendix \hyperref[appendix-a]{A}, but will equate them in this paper by using the word "saving" in the Keynesian sense of invested saving.} should tend to give equal capital growth.
 Economists since the early nineteenth century have added the proviso that net saving cannot safely outpace innovation; more capital must mean capital redesigned for greater productivity if economies are to escape risk of capital glut and diminishing returns (\citet{westEssayApplicationCapital1815, ricardoEssayProfitsVol1815, malthusEnquiryNatureProgress1815}).
 Roy \citet{harrodEssayDynamicTheory1939} described that limit for safe net saving, meaning the rate of imagining and developing new ideas for more productive forms of capital, as the ``warranted rate''.
 Harrod, and many other economists of his time and since, have focused on growth of output rather than of capital, but have modeled growth of output by first assuming the equivalence of net saving and capital growth, within the warranted rate, and then looking for effects of that capital growth on later output growth.

 Some other economists, including John \citet{raeNewPrinciplesPolitical1834} and John Stuart \citet{millPrinciplesPoliticalEconomy1848} (see Appendix \hyperref[appendix-c]{C}), argued that capital growth might also be explained by a rise in productivity of capital and labor already extant.
 Ways might be found for existing factors to produce more, that is, and so to allow more consumption, or more capital growth, or any mix of the two, without inputs of net saving.
 Robert \citet{solowTECHNICALCHANGEAGGREGATE1957} allowed that possibility for ``disembodied'' growth, where plant and products already existing are repurposed or redeployed in more productive ways.